kstarczak/kstarczak/README.md

 - 👋 Hi, I’m @kstarczak
 - 👀 I’m a physician assistant transitioning to a career as a web developer
-- 🌱 I’m currently learning fullstack Javascript via The Odin Project
+- 🌱 I’m currently learning front end web development and I have created projects using HTML, CSS, Javscript, and React.
-- 💞️ I’m looking to collaborate on medicine related projects to utilize my current skillset
-- 📫 How to reach me ...

 <!---
 kstarczak/kstarczak is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.